alash3al/re-txt/README.md

 any-to-any
 ==========
-> convert anything to anything
+> convert anything to anything, currently it supports some of text-file formats only

 Supported Source Formats
 =========================